An Idyllic Summer Escape on Orcas Island, Washington

 Exploring Eastsound and Beyond

 The village of Eastsound, a small, picturesque town at the hub of local life, is a pleasure to stroll.
 With one main thoroughfare and a handful of side streets, it’s so easy to navigate that parents will feel comfortable giving older kids the freedom to wander.
-A surprising variety of restaurants and boutiques are clustered here; our favorites included Brown Bear Baking, which serves wonderful pastries and breakfast fare; The Kitchen, offering quick and fresh Asian dishes; the cozy and well-stocked Darvill’s Bookstore; and Kathryn Taylor Chocolates, where you’ll find handmade confections with Orcas Island-inspired flavors like Douglas fir.
-Splurge on dinner at Hogstone’s Wood Oven, where every ingredient is sourced on the island and the wood-fired pizzas are exquisite (opening hours are limited, so book well in advance).
+A surprising variety of restaurants and boutiques are clustered here; our favorites included Brown Bear Baking, which serves wonderful pastries and breakfast fare; New Leaf Cafe, housed in the Outlook Inn; the cozy and well-stocked Darvill’s Bookstore; and Kathryn Taylor Chocolates, where you’ll find handmade confections with Orcas Island-inspired flavors like Douglas fir.
+Splurge on dinner at Houlme, where ingredients are sourced on the island and the wood-fired pizzas are exquisite (opening hours are limited, so book well in advance).

 Orcas has a rich and thriving arts tradition, and Orcas Island Artworks in the village of Olga houses the work of more than 40 artisans.
 This is a wonderful place to find a special souvenir or a gift; there’s a cute cafe onsite too.
 We also enjoyed stopping at Olga Pottery down the road, the studio and shop of friendly potter Jerry Weatherman.